chrishulbert/gondola/README.md

 # Gondola

-*Note that this project isn't in a usable state yet*

 Sick of your kids' DVD's getting scratched and unusable?

 Gondola is a media center that is designed to work from a cheap+silent single board computer (SBC) like